drinking-code/cherry-soda/README.md

 #### `<Head>`

 Renders a `<head>` element and manages the loading of scripts and assets.
-It can also generate metadata for SEO and icons automatically from your given configuration.
-You can pass your own elements which will just be rendered inside the `<head>` and potentially replace the cherry-cola generated tags.
+It can also automatically generate metadata for SEO, and icons from your given configuration.
+You can pass your own elements into `<Head>`.
+These will just be rendered inside the `<head>` and potentially replace the generated tags.
 For example:

 ```javascript